August 7

 Truman Reveals Hiroshima Bombing: Nuclear Age Dawns

-President Harry Truman announced the atomic bombing of Hiroshima from aboard the cruiser USS Augusta in the mid-Atlantic, revealing to the world that a single weapon had destroyed an entire city.
-The announcement ushered in the nuclear age and forced a global reckoning with the reality that humanity now possessed the means to annihilate itself.
+President Truman announced the atomic bombing of Hiroshima from aboard the cruiser USS Augusta in the mid-Atlantic, revealing to the world that a single bomb had destroyed an entire city and killed tens of thousands of people in seconds.
+The announcement, delivered while Truman was returning from the Potsdam Conference, stated that the weapon harnessed "the basic power of the universe."
+The bombing ushered in the nuclear age and forced an immediate global reckoning with the reality of weapons capable of civilizational destruction.

 The Turkish Straits crisis of 1946 began when the Soviet Union demanded joint control of the Bosphorus and Dardanelle…